goldingn/gpe/README.md

 ### GPs

-There is now an interface for fitting GP models to Gaussian and some non-Gaussian (Poisson and Bernoulli at the moment) data, though functions to summarise their output, make predictions and learn the kernel parameters are yet to be implemented.
+There is now an interface for fitting GP models to Gaussian and some non-Gaussian (Poisson and Bernoulli at the moment) data, and a function to make predictions from these models, though functions to summarise their output and learn the kernel parameters are yet to be implemented.

 ## License